-Read our 2020 annual report
+Read our 2022 annual report

-In the past decade, the global refugee population has more than doubled, reaching more than 26 million refugees.
-A common misconception, however, is where refugees flee to.
+In the past decade, the global refugee population has more than doubled.
+In 2022, we exceeded 30 million refugees.

 Bangladesh has also been hit especially hard by climate change, with increasingly severe weather patterns — especially in monsoon season.
 These risks are magnified among refugee communities, who live in informal housing that is routinely destroyed by flood and fire.
 The close quarters have also made the transmission of diseases like COVID-19 a major concern.

 Concern has been responding to the Rohingya crisis since 2017.
-Together with UN agencies, over 130 local, national, and international nonprofits (including Concern) have supported the Government of Bangladesh adjust to this increase in capacity.
+Together with UN agencies, over 130 local, national, and international nonprofits (including Concern) have supported the Government of Bangladesh to adjust to this increase in capacity.
 Safety and security remain serious concerns for the Rohingya living in Cox’s Bazar, especially in the wake of COVID-19.

 Concern is active in the area of Darfur, which is host to an overwhelming majority of people forcibly displaced from their homes, and working to support both refugees and host communities.